How do I open an intestate estate and become its administrator in North Carolina?

 Detailed Answer

 When someone dies without a valid will, North Carolina law governs how to handle the estate.
-The court appoints an administrator to gather assets, pay debts and distribute property to heirs.
+The clerk of superior court appoints an administrator to gather assets, pay debts and distribute property to heirs.

 Your first task is to confirm the decedent left no valid will.
 Next, identify who may serve as administrator.
 Under N.C.
-Gen. Stat. § 28A-6-1, the surviving spouse or other next of kin holds priority.
-If several people qualify, they must agree on who will petition the court.
+Gen. Stat. § 28A-4-1, the surviving spouse or other next of kin holds priority.
+If several people qualify, they must agree on who will petition the clerk, or the clerk will determine who is entitled to serve.

-Step 1: File a Petition for Letters of Administration
+Step 1: File an Application for Letters of Administration

-File your petition with the clerk of superior court in the county where the decedent resided.
-Include the death certificate, an inventory of known assets and a completed petition form.
-The clerk schedules a hearing to review your qualifications.
+File your application with the clerk of superior court in the county where the decedent resided.
+Include the death certificate and a completed application form.
+The clerk reviews your qualifications.

 Step 2: Take the Oath and Post a Bond

-At the hearing, you take an oath to faithfully administer the estate under N.C.
+To qualify, you take an oath to faithfully administer the estate under N.C.
 Gen. Stat. § 28A-6-2.
-The court may require you to post a bond to protect the estate against mismanagement.
+The clerk may require you to post a bond to protect the estate against mismanagement.

 Step 3: Receive Letters of Administration